camunda/camunda-docs/docs/apis-tools/spring-zeebe-sdk/configuration.md

         stream-enabled: true
 ```

-This also works for every worker individual:
+This also works for every worker individually:

 ```yaml
 camunda: